LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 ## Out of Scope
 The following is not permitted in the midterm project:

-1. Absolutely no authentication.
+1. Absolutely no passwords.
 You **may not** implement any sort of Authentication and Authorization of passwords of any kind.
 Do not try and store passwords in your database...even if you try to "hash" them yourselves.